 SHOW FULL BIO » Sunanda K. Holmes is the new Director of Business Planning and Contracts for Cornell University’s Qatar campus.
 Prior to her joining Cornell, she was the Global Compliance Officer at the Johns Hopkins University.
 Sunanda has a Juris Doctorate, a Masters of Law, and a Masters of Business Administration.
 She has more than 20 years of experience as an international attorney practicing corporate and business law, and working on policy-related issues in education, health care, and governance.
 Her experience includes counseling U.S. businesses working with foreign partners as well as negotiating agreements and preparing legal documents related to international transactions, joint ventures, business formation, and agency and distribution arrangements.
 Sunanda was a Senior Fellow and an Adjunct Faculty member at the Georgetown University Law Center.
 She also was a Fulbright Scholar as an Associate Professor in the Faculty of Law at Birzeit University and Al Quds University in the West Bank.

-SHOW FULL BIO » Karen is a seasoned non-proft finance professional having worked in the sector for 25 years, 16 of which have been in central and school-level financial roles at Stanford University.
-For the past six years at Stanford, she has been responsible for the start-up and build-out of a business services and compliance infrastructure to support university activities outside of the United States.
+SHOW FULL BIO » Karen is a seasoned non-proft finance professional having worked in the sector for 25+ years, 20 of which have been in central and school-level financial roles at Stanford University.
+In 2014, she was named Treasurer of Stanford, with responsibility for treasury and global business services functions.
+Prior to that, for the past 8 years she was responsible for the start-up and establishment of business services and compliance infrastructure to support Stanford's global activities.
 Raised in South Africa, she graduated from Cambridge University, UK and trained as a Chartered Accountant with PW (now PwC), London.
-She is married with two children aged 12 and 7, and lives in the SF Bay Area.
+She is married with two children (15 and 10) , and lives in the SF Bay Area.